-Like many black educators, Dr. Tracy Daniel-Hardy has experienced both sexism and racism in her professional life.
-Hardy is the director of technology at Gulfport School District in Mississippi.
+Like many Black educators, Dr. Tracy Daniel-Hardy has experienced both sexism and racism in her professional life.
+Hardy is the director of technology at Gulfport School District (opens in new tab) in Mississippi.
 She began her career as a high school business and technology teacher before transitioning to a guidance role.
 From there, she was recruited as an instructional technology specialist and trainer in 2006, and then assumed the technology director’s role in 2010.

 With more men than women in technology leadership in schools, women often confront sexism.
 “Then, because I’m an African-American woman, sometimes the racism creeps in,” says Hardy.
 “When it happens, it’s a harsh reminder that I have to be poised and ready to respond and speak up for myself, speak up for the children, and often, be an advocate for the teachers and librarians.”
 Hardy says that often she would be the only one speaking up, and if it conflicted with the leadership’s agenda, she would get pushback and vindictiveness that has become a constant in her career.

-Hardy noticed the same pattern with how other black women were treated—and who were even pushed out of the district.
+Hardy noticed the same pattern with how other Black women were treated—and who were even pushed out of the district.
 She frequently became the target of attacks that were racist in nature and had nothing to do with whether or not she was doing her job effectively.
 One white woman, in particular, was constantly aggressive.

 “Technology purchases must be approved by board policy, by me, and the technology department to ensure they are compatible with our network, align with our strategic goals, and fit into the curriculum,” says Hardy.
 “Even if I had valid reasons for saying no to her requests, this woman would complain to leadership, and I would be confronted about it to explain my response or to make concessions, and this became a regular pattern.”
 And it was not just happening to her.
 “There are others who look like me that have this experience as well,” she says.

-Hardy’s story of a particular incident was included in Shut'em Down: Black Women, Racism and Corporate America, published in October 2020 by Dr. Carey Yazeed, an award-winning author.
+Hardy’s story of a particular incident was included in Shut'em Down: Black Women, Racism and Corporate America (opens in new tab), published in October 2020 by Dr. Carey Yazeed, an award-winning author.

 After the book was published, Hardy was contacted by several retired educators, current educators, and educators who had left the district [who had experienced similar instances of racism].
-“One sat in meetings and heard someone say, ‘I don’t know why these blacks are coming here with this stuff.’
+“One sat in meetings and heard someone say, ‘I don’t know why these Blacks are coming here with this stuff.’
 How do you respond to such a blatant racist statement?”
 Hardy says.

 How Districts Can Lead Racial Change